 1. Chair

-A chair is a piece of furniture designed for sitting.
+Manufacturers design chairs for sitting, and people use them in homes, offices, schools, and many other places.
 Chairs come in various forms, from dining chairs around a table to armchairs for relaxation.
 They typically have four legs and a backrest, providing support and comfort while sitting.

 2. Table

-Tables are flat surfaces supported by legs, used for various purposes such as eating, working, or placing items on.
-Dining tables, coffee tables, and desks are all examples of tables found in different rooms of a house.
+People use tables for various purposes, such as eating, working, or placing items on them.
+Manufacturers make dining tables, coffee tables, and desks for different rooms in a house.

 3. Bed